|

 reflecting markings pointing to 6 sparks per revolution.

-Tricky thing, but easily resolved and preventable with a little more care during assembly. |
+Tricky, but easily resolved and preventable using a little more care during assembly. |

 |||